Gear Review – Rain Gear

 Until it isn’t.

 Once it begins to fail, it’s done.
 I’ve tried everything.
 Washing the jacket, drying the jacket, spray-on DWR replenishments and washing DWR treatments.
-And all of them work just well enough to keep me going, keep me believing enough to do it again later.
+And all of them work just well enough to keep me going, to keep me believing enough to do it again later.

 But the treatment never lasts long.
 At first the water beads up on the jacket like new and I’m a happy fella.
 But soon (before the end of the first trip) I find the jacket not working well again.